 Skip to content

-LLM Agent
+Agent

 What is an Agent?

 After using bots, maps and workflows, you decide that you want something that can use all of them together and will use them each at the right time.
-That is where LLM Agents come in to give you an easy way to combine everything together (including other agents) in a simple-to-use package.
+That is where Agents come in to give you an easy way to combine everything together (including other agents) in a simple-to-use package.

-Create a Basic LLM Agent
+Create a Basic Agent

-from dandy import Agent, Bot
+from dandy import Agent, Bot, BaseIntel

 class AssistantAgent(Agent):